 Wolves learn and remember the information gained about prey behavior, terrain, locations, and any other physical factors that will help them in their quest for food.

-The above information can help in evaluating wolf-livestock conflict risk; there can be any combination of factors and factors not listed on this document.
+The above information can help in evaluating wolf-livestock conflict risk; there can be any combination of factors and factors not listed in this document.

-Keeping the above points in mind, can help ranchers make proactive decisions in terms of livestock management to reduce vulnerability in livestock to predation by wolves.
+Keeping the above points in mind can help ranchers make proactive decisions regarding livestock management to reduce the vulnerability of livestock to predation by wolves.
 When a conflict does occur, there is always a reason or combination of factors specific to that incident.
-Identifying and understanding these will help in preventing the potential for further events.
+Identifying and understanding these will help in preventing the potential for future events.

-Herd Management Herd management in terms of specific stockmanship/cattle handling practices that increase cattle’s tolerance to predator pressure while reinforcing the herd instinct has proven to be the most effective in boosting cattle defense and reducing vulnerability.
-Being proactive in spending time working with cattle before wolf presence or conflict vs. reactive after conflict has occurred will further reduce risk of wolf-livestock conflict.
+Herd Management Specific stockmanship/cattle handling practices that increase cattle’s tolerance to predator pressure while reinforcing the herd instinct have proven to be the most effective in boosting cattle defense and reducing vulnerability.
+Proactively spending time working with cattle before wolf presence or conflict vs. reactive after conflict occurs will further reduce the risk of wolf-livestock conflict.

 Supplemental tools such as hotwire fencing can support these herd management efforts.
-Focusing on managing the cattle vs managing for wolves, will lead to better overall results not only for reducing conflict risk, but in terms of investment of resources in time, financially, and energetically.
+Focusing on managing the cattle vs. managing for wolves will lead to better overall results for reducing conflict risk and investing resources in terms of time, finances, and energy.

-Considerations for Bigger-Picture Conflict Mitigation Implementing comprehensive, lasting, and sustainable strategies based on adaptive herd, range and resource management is key for continued success.
-It is important for each ranch operation to identify approaches that will help meet, not take away from, the overall goals of the ranch and lead to greater return on investment (financially, emotionally, and energetically) overtime while lowering predator-conflict risk.
+Considerations for Bigger-Picture Conflict Mitigation Implementing comprehensive, lasting, and sustainable strategies based on adaptive herd, range, and resource management is the key to continued success.
+Each ranch operation needs to identify approaches that will help meet, not take away from, the overall goals of the ranch and lead to greater returns on investment (financially, emotionally, and energetically) over time while lowering predator-conflict risk.

-Wolves can lead to making emotionally charged investments that don’t build up the ranch or solve the challenge.
-If a ranch experiences loss, being in crisis mode short-term if fine, but remaining in the crisis mindset won’t solve the challenge over the long run.
-Apart from emergency response measures, focusing on the discovery process first will save valuable time and resources.
+The presence of wolves can lead to emotionally charged investments that don’t build up the ranch or solve the overall challenges.
+If a ranch experiences loss, a short-term crisis mode is understandable, but remaining in a crisis mindset won’t solve challenges over the long run.
+Apart from emergency response measures, focusing on the discovery process first will save valuable time and resources when implementing strategies.
 Take it one step at a time.
 It is beneficial to focus on more than conflictor deterrents.
 Rather than managing simply for wolves, manage for what will help meet the greater ranch goals.
 Look at conflict risk reduction strategies that fit into and serve the overall needs and desired outcomes for the ranch.
 Deterring wolves over thousands of acres is daunting; investing time and energy towards strategies that build the ranch to withstand wolves and lower vulnerability makes more sense.

 For information specific to reducing vulnerability during calving season, click here

-To support Colorado, California, Oregon, and/or Wyoming DONATE HERE to support proven, long-term and sustainable strategies to reduce wolf-livestock conflict, thus protecting both cattle and wolves or visit ourSUPPORT US! page.
+Serving California, Oregon, and Colorado DONATE HEREto support proven, long-term and sustainable strategies to reduce wolf-livestock conflict, thus protecting both cattle and wolves.
+For more ways to donate visit ourSUPPORT US! page.